How to Boost Your Immune System Before Flu Season Hits

 3. Herbs, Spices, and Botanicals That Defend

-Goldenseal: Contains berberine, a potent antimicrobial compound that helps fight bacteria and supports the gut.
+Goldenseal: Contains berberine, a natural antimicrobial that supports the gut.

 4. Lifestyle Habits That Strengthen Your Defenses

 Moderate exercise like walking, yoga, or strength training boosts immune cell circulation.
-Overtraining, however, can deplete energy and weaken defenses.
-Aim for 30–45 minutes of targeted exercise each day, along with plenty of "non-exercise movement" (like walking) most days.
+Overtraining can weaken defenses.
+Aim for 30–45 minutes daily, plus light movement throughout your day.

-Chronic stress suppresses immune activity through elevated cortisol.
-Practices like prayer, deep breathing, time outdoors, and fellowship can all help lower stress hormones and increase resilience.
+Chronic stress suppresses immunity through elevated cortisol.
+Prayer, deep breathing, time outdoors, and community fellowship can lower stress hormones and strengthen resilience.

 Key Takeaways for Building Your Flu-Season Defense

-Include nutrient-dense animal foods in your diet regularly: liver, egg yolks, and fatty fish.
+✓ Include nutrient-dense animal foods like liver, egg yolks, and fatty fish.

-Balance zinc and copper through real food like organ meats.
+✓ Balance zinc and copper naturally through organ meats or supplements.

-Drink bone broth to nourish your gut and immune system.
+✓ Drink bone broth regularly to nourish gut and immunity.

-Use immune herbs and spices daily for warmth, circulation, and protection.
+✓ Use immune herbs and spices daily for warmth and circulation.

 Final Thoughts